Life expectancy & Lifestyle

 Genetic effects & ageing cells

 Cellular senescence is important to understanding cognitive decline in older age.
 The affected cells are still alive but have stopped dividing and are harmful to organ function.
-In the brain, they can block neuroregeneration and there is growing evidence that clearing out senescent cells with senolytic drugs may reverse some cognitive defects.
-For understandable reasons, people who are concerned for their health tend to prioritise physical fitness, while giving little or no attention to cellular level wellness and the need to control inflammation.
-Continuous low-grade inflammation is concealed until it produces symptoms indicating a heart condition, cancer or a neurodegenerative disease.
-A practical plan for slowing the inflammation process includes eating a variety of plant foods and nuts, playing a musical instrument, practising short bursts of high-intensity exercise and turning the shower cold for an icy rinse.
+In the brain, they can block neuroregeneration and there is growing evidence that using senolytic drugs to clear out senescent cells can reverse some cognitive defects, although the side-effects of these drugs are not yet fully understood.
+The internal workings of the brain are also invisible and largely mysterious to us.
+People who are concerned for their health will tend to prioritise physical fitness, while giving little or no attention to their wellness at cellular level.
+Continuous low-grade inflammation is concealed until it begins to produce symptoms indicating a heart condition, neurodegenerative disease cancer.
+An anti-inflammatory diet includes lots of fruit, nuts, vegetables, whole grains and oily fish, with other general healthy living advice – short bursts of high-intensity exercise, a good sleep routine, stress management, playing a musical instrument and turning the shower cold for an icy rinse – on the list.

 The role of the lymphatic system is also gaining more recognition as research extends our understanding of how this crucial network of nodes, vessels and fluids carries nutrients and relays chemical messages.
 The lymph nodes in the neck, armpit, stomach and groin act as filters, trapping or destroying toxins and attacking viruses, bacteria and cancer cells.
 This relies on muscle action and if it is slowed by inactivity or poor nutrition, it can result in inflammation, fatigue and joint pain.
 Impairment of the lymphatic vessels in the brain is linked to higher levels of amyloid-beta deposits present in Alzheimer’s disease.
-Suggested pro-lymph activities include: saunas and hot baths; herbs and spices; massage, humming and yoga; running, cycling or bouncing on a trampoline.
+Suggested pro-lymph activities include: taking saunas and hot baths; massage, humming and yoga; running and cycling; and bouncing on a trampoline.

-As the older population has increased in many countries, so have frailty and illness among the oldest group (although many centenarians are exceptions).
-The average 80-year-old has four age-related conditions and the challenge is to understand progressive changes in function and design novel interventions that delay the onset of age-related diseases.
-Dementia, cancer, cardiovascular disease and diabetes are among the leading health-related killers in older age.
-These common diseases, as well as other serious and limiting conditions such as arthritis and osteoporosis, share specific features or hallmarks of ageing.
+As the older population has increased in many countries, so have the levels of frailty and illness among the oldest group (although we know that centenarians are often exceptions).
+The average 80-year-old has four age-related conditions and the big challenge is to understand the progressive changes in function and design interventions that delay the onset of these diseases.
+Heart disease, stroke, cancer, dementia and diabetes are among the top ten health-related killers globally.
+These common illnesses, together with other conditions such as arthritis and osteoporosis, share specific features or hallmarks of ageing.

 In the past few years, great strides have been made in designing new drugs to alleviate, manage or slow the progress of previously incurable conditions.
 As examples, people with multiple sclerosis or at risk of heart disease now have medicinal options to prevent or modify the condition.
-In the near or medium term future, vaccination may become available as a treatment for the major non-infectious conditions of older age, including Alzheimer’s and cancer.
+Progress is also being made in the development of blood tests, including a single test that has been shown in trials to identify a wide range of early stage cancers.
+In the near or medium term future, AI-assisted blood tests and vaccination options are likely to become widely available as diagnostic tools or preventative measures against the major non-infectious conditions of older age, including cancer, Parkinson’s disease and Alzheimer’s.

 Biological age & reversal

 While IQ and a certain kind of intellectual ability have been highly regarded, some of the greatest human achievements have relied primarily on qualities such as curiosity, creativity and imagination.
 These traits are found in what scientists call ‘cognitive flexibility’, a skill that enables us to switch between concepts or adapt behaviour in a new or changing environment.
 It is key to creativity and includes more rational thinking, which helps people to develop strategies to overcome their biases.
-It is also associated with higher resilience to negative life events, as well as a better quality of life in older age.
+It is also associated with more resilience to negative life events, as well as a better quality of life in older age and a higher ‘cognitive reserve’, which protects against later decline in brain performance.
+Cognitive reserve builds up over time and is bolstered by activities that require mental flexibility, agility and problem-solving skills, as well as management of stress, social connection and a balance between mental effort and relaxation.

 Neuroscientists have also become interested in the highly beneficial effects of learning and listening to music.
-Playing an instrument can improve memory and build cognitive reserve.
-Practising music or singing activates the brain’s limbic centre and releases ‘happy’ chemicals, such as dopamine, especially when interacting with other people.
-It engages multiple brain areas – cognitive, sensory, motor and rewards systems – in ways that few other activities can match.
-The benefits may be especially high if you are a novice, or taking up music again after a gap.
+Playing a musical instrument can help to improve memory and build up cognitive reserve.
+Practising music and singing, particularly with other people, activates the brain’s limbic centre and releases ‘happy’ chemicals, such as dopamine.
+These benefits may be especially high if you are a novice, or taking up music again after a time gap.
+Whatever your level of interest in music, it engages multiple brain areas – cognitive, sensory, motor and rewards systems – in distinctly positive ways.